 T. Greenwood grew up in rural Vermont.
-She began writing stories at seven years old and wrote her first "novel" at nine on her dad's giant blue electric typewriter.
+She began writing stories at seven years old and wrote her first "novel" at nine on her dad's electric typewriter.

 She teaches creative writing for San Diego Writer's Ink and online for The Writer's Center.
-She and her husband, Patrick, live in San Diego, CA with their two daughters during the school year and spend their summers at her family's camp on Newark Pond in Vermont.
+She and her husband, Patrick, split their time between San Diego, CA and her family's camp on a pond in Vermont.
+They have two daughters, two dogs, and one very old cat.

 She is also a photographer.